 • OP-4.12 Involuntary Resettlement - This policy aims to restrict the involuntary taking of land or any form of economic displacement of populations affected by or participating in World Bank financed activities; and where displacement is unavoidable, to assist persons to improve (or at least restore) their incomes and standards of living; and to identify and accommodate the needs of vulnerable groups.
-The impacts of the Project on land were assessed in the Land Due Diligence Report (Annex IV), which concluded that OP4.12 should not be triggered for the following reasons: no land will be involuntarily acquired for the project; crown land will be allocated for Project use where possible; and where this is not possible, a voluntary lease arrangement will be sought with the land owner, or, for community asset purposes (such as community halls or jetties), land may be voluntarily donated by the owner.
+Section 8 concluded that OP4.12 is triggered as a precautionary measure to ensure land issues are addressed in all future studies under Components 1, 2 and 3. for the following reasons: no land will be involuntarily acquired for the project; crown land will be allocated for Project use where possible; and where this is not possible, a voluntary lease arrangement will be sought with the land owner, or, for community asset purposes (such as community halls or jetties), land may be voluntarily donated by the owner.
 To manage this issue, the ESMF includes a process for screening land impacts at each site, in consultation with all affected parties.
 Any livelihood impacts not related to land acquisition will be managed through the existing SMA implementation process which includes consultation within the community and with neighboring communities.